kronning6/fringe-mode.nvim/README.md

 - Toggle on and off
 - Fringe windows can't be navigated to from other windows
 - Simple resize logic applied
+- Set a non changable background color for fringe mode windows

 ## Limitations